johnj974/triathlon-checklist/README.md

    <li>4.
 Log into Heroku from the CLI, I needed to provide confirmation using a url.</li>
    <li>5.
 I insured that the requirements.txt file was installed along with a procfile and that</li>
       all environmental variables were safely hidden in a git ignore file.
    <li>6.
-Added my files and then commited them to the github repository.</li>
+I added my files and then commited them to the github repository.</li>
    <li>7.
 From the Heroku home page that has my app that was created earlier I copied a
       line of code under the Create a new directory that has my application name and inserted it into the CLI to create a link between my code and Heroku.</li>